shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 # New Stuff

-There’s a lot of homebrew stuff made just for this adventure.
-The following content was all made by me, shieldgenerator7.
+There’s a lot of homebrew content made just for this adventure.
+The following content was all made by me, shieldgenerator7, specifically for this adventure.

 **Reindeerkin**